emqx/cloud-docs/en_US/messages/rule_engine_web_hook.md

 ![Webhook](./_assets/web_hook.jpg)

+---
+title: Use EMQ X Cloud rule engine to connect to webhook
+---

 # Use EMQ X Cloud rule engine to connect to webhook

 In order to facilitate the further processing of messages, you can push specific messages to the specified Web server by using the Webhook action of the rule engine.